mkdrake37/seams/reviews/PM/index.md

 {% endhighlight %}

 Although code like this will run in some languages, it is a bad practice because the intent may be misinterpreted by readers.
-Choose a different name for iterator in nested loops.
+Choose a different name for iterators in nested loops.

 Loading packages may also result in name collisions, and those can be harder to avoid.
 In *R*, for example, a library called `plotter` might implement a